Explore

 Where Did It All Go Wrong?

-Standing On the Shoulder of Giants is, for the most part, a dark record; what happened to my happy go lucky Oasis?
-Instead we get an album in which the opening song is called F**kin’ In the Bushes and begins with a sound sample of some thuggish sounding bloke shouting “We put this festival on you bastards, with a lot of love we worked one year for you pigs and you wanna break our walls down and you wanna destroy it?
+Standing On the Shoulder of Giants is, for the most part, a dark record; what happened to my happy-go-lucky Oasis?
+Instead, we get an album in which the opening song is called F**kin’ In the Bushes and begins with a sound sample of some thuggish-sounding bloke shouting “We put this festival on you bastards, with a lot of love we worked one year for you pigs and you wanna break our walls down and you wanna destroy it?
 Well, go to hell!” (taken from the documentary Message to Love).
 Or take Gas Panic!, likely Oasis’ darkest song (with a title reminiscent of a certain 20th-century atrocity).
-Standing On the Shoulder of Giants is very much the opposite of Be Here Now, whereas that album captured the sound of a band on top of the world, this captures the sound of a band fallen on hard times and trying it’s best to get by and I mean that as a good thing; there is a sense of desperation present throughout the album.
+Standing On the Shoulder of Giants is very much the opposite of Be Here Now, whereas that album captured the sound of a band on top of the world, this captures the sound of a band fallen on hard times and trying its best to get by and I mean that as a good thing; there is a sense of desperation present throughout the album.
 At this point in the band’s history, they could only go one of two directions - disband or reinvent themselves.
 Especially considering the Brit-pop era had now come to an end.
-Resulting in an album which was the most experimental Oasis ever got (with a very distinctive industrial like sound not present in any other Oasis album).
+Resulting in an album which was the most experimental Oasis ever ventured (with a very distinctive industrial-like sound not present in any other Oasis album).

 Standing On the Shoulder of Giants Era B-Sides and Rarities